-We have a new favorite homemade Strawberry Cake recipe to share!
-We have fallen in love with this moist and flavorful scratch Strawberry Cake recipe.
+We have fallen in love with this flavorful scratch Strawberry Cake recipe.
 If you’ve been searching for “the one”, this is it!
 The search is over ;0)

 Frostings that Taste Great with Strawberry Cake

-This strawberry layer cake is bursting with wonderful strawberry flavor, and tastes amazing with these frostings (and many more)!
+This moist strawberry cake is bursting with wonderful strawberry flavor, and tastes amazing with these frostings and fillings (and many more)!

 A Strawberry Cake Recipe with Frozen Strawberries